Connecting Students and Employers

-The Voiland Professional Practice and Experiential Learning (PPEL) office inspires students to become leaders in today’s complex global society through participation in experiential learning and professional practice activities with engaged industry partners.
-The PPEL office provides career-planning services to assist students in clarifying career goals through individual counseling and activities that guide students through the career development process.
+The Voiland Professional Practice and Experiential Learning (ProPEL) office inspires students to become leaders in today’s complex global society through participation in experiential learning and professional practice activities with engaged industry partners.
+The ProPEL office provides career-planning services to assist students in clarifying career goals through individual counseling and activities that guide students through the career development process.

 - networking events

 Students learn lifelong job search skills, and employers hire top engineering candidates.